LiuliuLexie/head-md-seminar-algorithm/project.md

 new specific resources:
 - [Folk theories of algorithms: Understanding digital irritation](https://journals.sagepub.com/doi/pdf/10.1177/0163443720972314) by Brita Ytre-Arne and Hallvard Moe, University of Bergen, NorwayDOI: 10.1177/0163443720972314
+    - This article analyzes how users perceive algorithms through the lens of "folk theories" based on a Norwegian survey.
+It identifies five folk theories about algorithms being confining, practical, reductive, intangible, and exploitative.
+A key point is that digital irritation, rather than resignation, often arises from algorithmic interactions, which could inspire future resistance against datafication
 - [Optimized Cost per Click in Taobao Display Advertising](https://arxiv.org/pdf/1703.02091) by Han Zhu, Junqi Jin, Chang Tan, Fei Pan, Yifan Zeng, Han Li, Kun Gai
 - [Forced Exposure and Psychological Reactance: Antecedents and Consequences of the Perceived Intrusiveness of Pop-Up Ads](https://interruptions.net/literature/Edwards-JOA02.pdf) by Steven M. Edwards, Hairong Li, and Joo-Hyun Lee
+    - This research explores how users respond negatively to intrusive pop-up ads.
+It links forced ad exposure to psychological **reactance(抗拒)**, highlighting that intrusive ads may lead to feelings of manipulation and a reduction in ad effectiveness.
+The study emphasizes the emotional impact of ads on user behavior
 - Karizat, Nadia et al. [“Algorithmic Folk Theories and Identity: How TikTok Users Co-Produce Knowledge of Identity and Engage in Algorithmic Resistance.”](https://www.semanticscholar.org/paper/Algorithmic-Folk-Theories-and-Identity%3A-How-TikTok-Karizat-Delmonaco/6f00a94d07ad0b790df6d9d9f061efcfbf4c45da) Proceedings of the ACM on Human-Computer Interaction 5 (2021): 1 - 44.
 - Eslami, Motahhare et al. [“Communicating Algorithmic Process in Online Behavioral Advertising.”](https://www.semanticscholar.org/paper/Communicating-Algorithmic-Process-in-Online-Eslami-Kumaran/5fe18d35bad4238b80a99ec8c4b98aca99a7e389) Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (2018): n. pag.
 - [Billion-scale Commodity Embedding for E-commerce Recommendation in Alibaba](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://arxiv.org/pdf/1803.02349)